Oleksandr-Zhabenko/aftovolio/README.md

 The abbreviation for +m \<file\> \<num1\> +m2 \<num2\> is +m3 \<file\> \<num1\> \<num2\>, which has the same meaning but a slightly shorter entry.

 If \<num1\> == \<num2>, then there is at least one of all the options with a property value of 0.

+# "Music" mode of operation and extended possibilities

 You can also use the "music" mode, which allows you to write better lyrics and music.
 To do this, you can add a record of the form \_{set of digits} or ={set of digits} to a word or between syllables after the needed to be referred to, and this set of digits will be converted to a non-negative Double number by the program and then used to modulate the duration of the previous syllable or of the additional one(s) added here.
 The first digit in the record after '=' or '\_' is a whole number and the rest is a fraction (mantissa).